MAIF/nio/manual/src/main/paradox/archi.md

 # Architecture

-**Nio's** architecture is composed of a JVM-compliant service (Play2 + Scala), a MongoDB databse and a Kafka Broker.
+**Nio's** architecture is composed of a JVM-compliant service (Play2 + Scala), a MongoDB database and a Kafka Broker.
 For now, you will also need [Otoroshi](https://maif.github.io/otoroshi/) as an API gateway.
 We will later consider to provide an implementation of Nio that does not need Otoroshi but not yet :D

 @@@ div { .centered-img }
 <img src="./img/nio-architecture.png" />